solana-labs/solana/book/src/fork-selection.md

 * Many forks may be votable by different voters, and each voter may see a different set of votable forks.
-The selected forks should eventually converge for the network.
+The selected forks should eventually converge for the cluster.

 * Reward based votes have an associated risk.
 Voters should have the ability to configure how much risk they take on.

-* The [cost of rollback](#cost-of-rollback) is important to clients that rely on a measure of Consistency.
-It needs to be computable, and increase super-linearly for older votes.
+* The [cost of rollback](#cost-of-rollback) needs to be computable.
+It is important to clients that rely on some measurable form of Consistency.
+The costs to break consistency need to be computable, and increase super-linearly for older votes.

-* ASIC speeds are different between nodes, and attackers could employ Proof of History ASICS that are much faster than the rest of the network.
+* ASIC speeds are different between nodes, and attackers could employ Proof of History ASICS that are much faster than the rest of the cluster.
 Consensus needs to be resistant to attacks that exploit the variability in Proof of History ASIC speed.